jafl/jx_application_framework/programs/jxlayout/README.md

 Changes from previous versions

-4.2.1

-Fixes for fit-to-content.
-Widgets can be grouped by enclosing in a shadow box.

-4.2.0

-Added --require-obj-names to support translation.

 4.1.0

 Updated to support horizontal centering in JXStaticText.
 Select the "CENTER" option in fdesign.

+Added --require-obj-names to support translation.

+Fixes for fit-to-content.
+Widgets can be grouped by enclosing in a shadow box.

 4.0.0